Former hospital, Vancouver St. 1887. St. Joseph’s

 wet, windy climate so the consulate was hurriedly shifted to Perth.

-American fleet, known as the Great White Fleet, visited Albany waters.
+In 1908 an American fleet, known as the Great White Fleet, visited Albany waters.
 The

 fleet included no less than 16 battleships.
 Little did the onlookers know